m4sterbunny/Demo/source/pages/blockchain.rst

 Ultron Foundation
 *****************

-I was commissioned to edit the litepaper_ and create the whitepaper for Ultron's DeFi ecosystem.
+I was commissioned to edit the lite_ paper and create the white paper for Ultron's DeFi ecosystem.

 YCLUB
 *****

-I work for the agency who provided the tokenomics and whitepaper support for the YCLUB project.
+I work for the agency that provided the tokenomics and white paper support for the YCLUB project.

-A wider portfolio without a blockchain focus is available `here <portfolio.html>`_.
+A wider :doc:`portfolio <pages/portfolio>` without a blockchain focus is available.